Marine Wing Support Squadron 372: 1980s & 1990s

 In November 2005, the Squadron was again forward deployed to Iraq in support of OIF.
-In addition to providing AGS to 2d Marine Aircraft Wing (Forward), the “Diamondbacks” participated in combat operations with the 2d Marine Division during two historic Iraqi elections during OIF 04-06.2.
+In addition to providing AGS to 2d Marine Aircraft Wing (Forward), the "Diamondbacks" participated in combat operations with the 2d Marine Division during two historic Iraqi elections during OIF 04-06.2.

 In recognition of MWSS-372’s outstanding performance in CONUS and Iraq throughout 2005, the Squadron formally received two major awards.
-The Engineer Operations Company was named Engineer Company of the Year by the Marine Corps Engineer Association (MCEA) and the Squadron received the Hatch Award (MWSS of the Year) from the Marine Corps Aviation Association (MCAA).
+The Engineer Operations Company was named Engineer Company of the Year by the Marine Corps Engineer Association (MCEA) and the Squadron received the 2006 Hatch Award (MWSS of the Year) from the Marine Corps Aviation Association (MCAA).

 From August 2007 to March 2008, the Unit was called to support Multi-National Force–West (MNF-W) at sites across Iraq, to include: Al Asad Airbase, Al Qa’im, Mudaysis, and Fallujah.

 In September 2009, the Diamondbacks deployed in full to Southern Afghanistan to support Operation Enduring Freedom (OEF) 9.2.
 The deployment culminated with MWSS-372 Marines providing FARP support to aircraft inserting Marines into the Taliban stronghold of Marjeh during Operation Moshtarak, the largest military operation in the Afghan War.

-In April of 2012, MWSS-372 transferred parent commands from MWSG-39 to MAG-39.
+In April 2012, MWSS-372 transferred parent commands from MWSG-37 to MAG-39.
 This realignment strengthened the relationship between the MWSS and supported flying squadrons and allowed for more flexible and timely AGS to MAG-39.

 From September 2013 to April 2014, MWSS-372 deployed to Afghanistan in support of OEF 13.2 and assumed responsibility for providing AGS to units within ISAF Regional Command Southwest.
 For the Squadron’s exceptional performance during 2013, it was again recognized as the MWSS of the Year by the MCAA.

-Throughout its 36 year history, the MWSS-372 colors have been planted in all corners of the globe in support of Marine aviation.
-Distinguishing themselves overseas as well as at home, the Squadron has cemented its legacy as the Corps’ premier MWSS.
-This standard of excellence has endured for almost three decades and serves as the driving force for every Marine fortunate enough to claim the title, “Diamondback”.

-Awards

-Since its inception, Marine Wing Support Squadron 372 has received one Presidential Unit Citation, two Meritorious Unit Commendations, one Navy Unit Commendation, and the Armed Forces Expeditionary Medal.